jonathanguilhermesouza/cloaker-pro-landingpage/replit.md

 ## Overview

-CloakerPro is a professional marketing landing page for a traffic cloaking service built on Cloudflare infrastructure.
+CloakerAds is a professional marketing landing page for a traffic cloaking service built on Cloudflare infrastructure.
 This is a static website designed to convert digital marketing professionals into customers through compelling copy, competitive positioning, and a modern tech-focused design.

 ## User Preferences